netdata/netdata/claim/README.md

     docker stack rm STACK
     ```

 4. Finally, go to your new Space, copy the install command with the new claim token and run it.
+  If you are using a `docker-compose.yml` file, you will have to overwrite it with the new claiming token.
   The node should now appear online in that Space.

 ## Connecting reference
 In the sections below, you can find reference material for the kickstart script, claiming script, connecting via the Agent's command line